4Ax-Technologies/capture_device1/deployment.md

 inference.
 The TAO Toolkit provides a link for downloading the converter.

-Transfer the encrypted .etlt model file to your Jetson Nano device.
-Make sure you have the necessary environment set up on the Jetson Nano for running inference with encrypted models.
+The encrypted .etlt model file was then transferred to the Jetson Nano device with the decryption key securely stored on board.
+Security protocols for loading the key are handled within the RCalertLEDs1.py script.
+The capture device was then tested for performance and security.
-Decryption Key Handling:
-Ensure that the decryption key is securely stored on the Jetson Nano device.
-You may want to integrate mechanisms to securely load and handle the decryption key during inference.
-Inference with Encrypted Model:
-Develop or modify your inference application on the Jetson Nano to load and execute the encrypted .etlt model.
-Ensure that the decryption key is used to decrypt the model during inference.
-Testing and Validation:
-Test your deployment thoroughly to ensure that the encrypted model performs as expected on the Jetson Nano.
-Validate both the performance and security aspects of the deployment.
-By following these steps, you'll be able to convert your .tlt model into a key-encrypted .etlt model for deployment on a Jetson Nano, ensuring both performance and security in your edge device deployment.